scraping-xx/cloak/README.md

 * Create a free Heroku account at www.Heroku.com.
 * Install the Heroku Toolbelt (https://toolbelt.heroku.com/)
 * Download the repo and install the necessary packages.
+> git clone git://github.com/thnkr/cloak.git
+> cd cloak/app
+> npm install
+> heroku create
+> git add .
+> git commit -m "Some commit message."
+> git push heroku master
+* Change directories into the "front-end" folder and run:
+> node front-end.js // This should return "Bound: 3000" which is where the app is listening.
+* Navigate to your hostaddress on port 3000.
+If this is on AWS make sure you have opened the security group on the port.

 * ERRORS: https://devcenter.heroku.com/articles/keys